Ascendance of a Bookworm

 Ascendance of a Bookworm (本好きの下剋上 ～司書になるためには手段を選んでいられません～, Honzuki no Gekokujō: Shisho ni Naru Tame ni wa Shudan o Erandeiraremasen), also known as AoaB or Honzuki (本好き) for short, is a Japanese light novel series written by Miya Kazuki and illustrated by You Shiina.
 It was serialized online from September 2013 to March 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by TO Books, who published it in thirty-three volumes from January 2015 to December 2023.

 A manga adaptation of the first part with art by Suzuka was serialized online via the Niconico Seiga website from October 2015 to July 2018.
 It was collected in seven tankōbon volumes by TO Books.
 Both the light novel and manga are published in English by J-Novel Club.
 An anime television series adaptation produced by Ajiado aired the first season from October to December 2019, and the second season aired from April to June 2020.
 A two-part OVA episode was released in March 2020.
 A third season aired from April to June 2022.
-A fourth season produced by Wit Studio is set to premiere in Q2 2026.
+A fourth season produced by Wit Studio premiered in April 2026.

 Plot

 The story follows Urano Motosu, a book-loving post-secondary college student and soon-to-be librarian who ends up crushed to death beneath a pile of books at her house during an earthquake.
-With her dying breath, she wishes to be reincarnated in a world where she can read books forever.
-Urano awakens in the body of a weak, five-year-old girl named Myne in a world where books are scarce and only available to elites.
+With her dying breath, she wishes to be reincarnated in a world where she can read books.
+Urano awakens in the body of a five-year-old girl named Myne in a world where books are scarce and only available to elites.
 Myne, retaining her memories from her previous life, decides to create and print her own books so that she can read again.